Is the Truck Driver or the Trucking Company Liable for a Crash?

 In general, semi-truck crashes happen while drivers are “on the clock.”
 If this is the case, the trucking company is responsible for the mistakes of their drivers.

-This is known as Vicarious Liability and makes employers responsible for the actions of their employees, even if they had no part in causing the accident.
-New York law calls this doctrine respondeat superior.
-This is a very important weapon in a claimant’s armory.
-One which our highly skilled attorneys can use to make sure you get every penny of the compensation you deserve, since the trucking company is more likely to have enough money to cover your damages than the driver does.
+This is known as Vicarious Liability and makes employers responsible for the actions of their employees, even if the employer had no direct part in causing the accident.
+New York law calls this doctrine “respondeat superior.”
+This is a very important weapon in a claimant’s armory; One which our highly skilled attorneys can use to make sure you get every penny of the compensation you deserve, since the trucking company is more likely to have enough money to cover your damages than the driver does.

 In some cases, the company may try to defer liability by claiming the driver was acting as an independent contractor rather than an employee.
-However, recent amendments to FMCSA Regulations, 49 C.F.R. §390.5 prohibit trucking companies from doing so by eliminating the distinction between an employee and an independent contractor.
+However, FMCSA Regulations, 49 C.F.R. §390.5 defines employees as “any individual…who in the course of his or her employment directly affects commercial vehicle safety…including an independent contractor.”

-This essentially means that all truck drivers, regardless of their official status, are considered employees, leaving the trucking company liable for paying damages in a truck accident.
+This essentially means that all commercial truck drivers, regardless of their official status, can be considered employees for the purpose of injury claims, leaving the trucking company liable for paying damages in a truck accident.
+However, the trucking company may try to argue against their liability anyway, which is why having an experienced truck accident lawyer on your side is so important.

 The Truck Owner: